scikit-learn-contrib/metric-learn/doc/contrib/contributing.rst

 We aspire to treat everybody equally, and value their contributions.
-We are particularly seeking people from underrepresented backgrounds in Open Source Software and scikit-learn in particular to participate and contribute their expertise and experience.
+We are particularly seeking people from underrepresented backgrounds in Open Source Software and metric-learn in particular to participate and contribute their expertise and experience.

 Decisions are made based on technical merit and consensus.